I was wrong last week: I am not in booth 10, but booth 111!

 And as these other aspects are developing, we can develop clarity in the realm of human resonance.
 How does it feel?
 Is that feeling profound?
 Might it be shared among viewers?
 Can something beyond words be communicated, a sense of presence, of… something?

 And behind it all… the mind.
+In a way we can develop or “improve” aspects of clarity, but in another sense we are just getting in touch with something that is already there.
+In a way there is nothing to improve.
 My Buddhist teacher says that clarity of mind, like awareness and some other intrinsic qualities, just is.
 It’s there — all we have to do is access it.
 How do we do that?
 It’s a practice, and all of the above helps, but meditation may be the most helpful practice.
 Also helpful to have a teacher who can point out this aspect of mind, any people you can hang out with who have access to their clarity.